SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Button.md

 ### setFieldValue(String field, Map value)

-Sets the selcted value if the field is *script*.
+Sets the selected value if the field is *script*.